gvwilson/thirdbit/_posts/2014/2014-09-26-sept-2014-lab-meeting-report.md

         </li>
         <li>
           <p>
-            We'll have &quot;in-service days&quot; a couple of times a year in which people who have been teaching for a while can find out what changes have been made to our lessons recently.
+            We'll have "in-service days" a couple of times a year in which people who have been teaching for a while can find out what changes have been made to our lessons recently.
           </p>